sidorkinandrew/devops-bootcamp-2012/Module 02 - Operating Systems & Linux Basics/exercises/README.md

 Note:

     Check the app.log file in the provided LOG_DIR directory.
-    This is what the output of running the application must look like: node-app-output.png 3

 #### EXERCISE 8: Bash Script - Node App with Service user